-If the combustion chamber or heat exchanger (see parts list) fails because of defective workmanship or material, Empire will repair or replace it at Empire's option.
+If the combustion chamber or heat exchanger (see parts list) fails because of defective workmanship or material, Empire will repair or replace at Empire's option.
 Within five years from the date of purchase, Empire will pay reasonable labor to have the defective part repaired or replaced at Empire's option.

-Limited Five-Year Parts & Labor Warranty - All Other Components (Except Remote Controls, Thermostats, Lights, Accessories and Replacement Parts)
+Limited Five-Year Parts & Labor Warranty - All Other Components

+(Except Remote Controls, Thermostats, Accessories and Replacement Parts)
-Should any part fail because of defective workmanship or material within five years from the date of purchase, Empire will repair or replace it at Empire's option.

-Within five years from the date of purchase, Empire will pay reasonable labor to an authorized dealer to have that defect repaired at Empire's option.
+Should any part fail because of defective workmanship or material within five years from the date of purchase, Empire will repair or replace at Empire's option.
+Within five years from the date of purchase, Empire will pay reasonable labor to have that defect repaired at Empire's option.

-Limited One-Year Parts Warranty - Remote Controls, Thermostats, Lights, Accessories, and Replacement Parts
+Limited One-Year Parts Warranty - Remote Controls, Thermostats, Accessories, and Parts

-Should any remote control, thermostat, lighting system, accessory, or replacement part fail because of defective workmanship within one year from the date of purchase, Empire will repair or replace it at Empire's option.
+Should any remote control, thermostat, accessory, or other part fail because of defective workmanship within one year from the date of purchase, Empire will repair or replace at Empire's option.

-Duties of the Owner
+Duties Of The Owner